sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     Either the internal location if the animal is on shelter, a movement type/person for animals leaving the shelter or a deceased reason if the animal is no longer alive
-CoatType
+UnitSponsor (only available in HTML website templates)
+    Returns the name of the sponsor of the unit the animal is currently in CoatType
     The animal's coat type
 AnimalFlags